Is it biblical for a church to reach out to just one generation?

 "I know so many young men like Timothy.
 Gifted, yet timid.
 Anointed, yet out of place."

 The drummer was used to this sort of behavior.
 This wasn’t the first time his gifts had been under-esteemed.
 This definitely could have been the last straw for him, just another reason to be bitter.
 Yet in those moments we saw God work through him.
 With a strong elder backing him he continued serving, played quieter, and formed stronger relationships with his congregation.
 The angry emails went away and the complaining in the lobby stopped as God began to move.

 About a month later we had a night to celebrate our serving team.
 To my surprise, the elders brought the drummer to the stage and thanked him and apologized for their old behavior.
 I was stunned.
 What a picture of letting go of pride in order that God might be honored!

 With both Timothy and this drummer, God had a plan to bring them into a position of blessing and gifting.
 There may be young men or women within your church who have gifts and abilities that have not yet been utilized for the body of Christ.

 In some cases, the opposite issue arises.
 Many older Christians get pushed aside because of a lack of perceived relevancy.
-Their life experience and practical wisdom is overlooked even though the epistles clearly state that we should go to our elders to receive healing, prayer, teaching and wisdom.
+Their life experience and practical wisdom is overlooked even though Scripture clearly states that we should go to our elders to receive healing, prayer, teaching and wisdom.